Synchromysticism

 I took one of those Ancestry DNA tests a while back and every couple of months Ancestry notify me with an update of my genetic breakdown, which I find somewhat frustrating and creepy at the same time.

-Frustrating, because one minute I'm 17% Irish/Scottish and 6% Swedish, then after I go telling my mother, brother and sister another update tells me forget that last one, because now you're 16% Swedish, 2% Norwegian, 12% Germanic Europe, 4% Baltic and now even 1% Southern & Eastern Indian.
+Frustrating, because one minute I'm 17% Irish/Scottish and 6% Swedish, then after I go telling my mother, brother and sister another update tells me to forget that last one, because now you're 16% Swedish, 2% Norwegian, 12% Germanic Europe, 4% Baltic and now even 1% Southern & Eastern Indian.

 And where did my Spanish DNA go this time round?